Visit the Most Beautiful Parts of New Zealand or Even the World?

 1. Tongariro National Park

 Tongariro became the first national park in New Zealand in 1887.
 It is also a UNESCO World Heritage Centre.
 The standout features are the three volcanoes, Mt Tongariro, Mt Ruapehu and Mt Ngauruhoe.
-Find out more about what backpackers can do in this region in our Tongariro – Guide for Backpackers.
+Find out more about what travellers can do in this region in the 10 Tongariro National Park Must-Dos.

 2. Egmont National Park

 Egmont National Park is famous for its dense fairytale-like forests that surround the perfectly coned Mt Taranaki.
 The park has features such as the Goblin Forest, swamps and Wilkies Pools.
-Find out more about the region here: Egmont – National Park Guide for Backpackers.
+Find out more about the region here: 6 Hikes You Have to Do in Egmont National Park.

 3. Whanganui National Park

 Whanganui is famous for the Bridge to Nowhere, remote native bushlands, the Whanganui River, and its population of brown kiwi and blue duck/whio.
-There’s more to discover in this national park, so see our Whanganui National Park – Guide for Backpackers.
+There’s more to discover in this national park, so see our 10 Unforgettable Things to Do in the Whanganui National Park.

 4. Abel Tasman National Park

 To emerge from a forest onto a secluded white sandy beach is a sight you can enjoy over and over again in the Abel Tasman National Park.
-The New Zealand national park can be experienced by the Abel Tasman Coastal Track, a New Zealand Great Walk, by kayak, water taxi and more!
-Check it out in Abel Tasman National Park – Guide for Backpackers.
+The New Zealand national park can be experienced by the Abel Tasman Coast Track, a New Zealand Great Walk, by kayak, water taxi and more!
+Check it out in 10 Amazing Things to Do in the Abel Tasman National Park.

 5. Kahurangi National Park

 The second-largest national park is where many take the longest New Zealand Great Walk, the Heaphy Track.
 Kahurangi means “treasured possession” in Maori, which aptly describes the wildlife in this national park.
 Caves, arches and other unusual rock formations can be found in this national park.
-Find out more in Kahurangi National Park – Guide for Backpackers.
+Find out more in the 10 Best Things to Do in Kahurangi National Park.

 6. Nelson Lakes National Park

 If you want to see some insanely clear lakes then the Nelson Lakes National Park is the place.
 Blue Lake, in particular, has visibility up to 80m!
 Multi-day hikes, ski fields and short hikes can be enjoyed in the Nelson Lakes National Park.
-Take a look at Nelson Lakes National Park – Guide for Backpackers for more information.
+Take a look at the 10 Best Things to Do in Nelson Lakes National Park and Nelson Lakes National Park – Guide for Backpackers for more information.

 7. Paparoa National Park

 Along the West Coast of the South Island are a series of crazy rock formations, most famously the Pancake rocks at Punakaiki.
-Find out more about this national park by heading over to Paparoa National Park – Guide for Backpackers.
+Find out more about this national park by heading over to Paparoa National Park – Guide for Backpackers and the 10 Best Things to Do in Paparoa National Park.

 8. Arthur’s Pass National Park

 The first national park in the South Island is in the southern alps, dividing Canterbury and the West Coast.
 It makes the ultimate scenic drive by taking the highway or railway.
-Find out more in Arthur’s Pass National Park – Guide for Backpackers.
+Find out more in the 10 Best Things to Do in Arthur’s Pass National Park.

 9. Westland Tai Poutini National Park

-Another part of New Zealand that is on a UNESCO World Heritage Site Te W?hipounamu.
-Westland Tai Poutini also incorporates the Franz Josef and Fox glaciers and Lake Matheson/Mirror Lake.
-Find out more in the Westland Tai Poutini National Park – Guide for Backpackers.
+Another part of New Zealand that is on a UNESCO World Heritage Site Te Wahipounamu.
+Westland Tai Poutini also incorporates the Franz Josef and Fox Glaciers and Lake Matheson/Mirror Lake.
+Find out more in the Westland Tai Poutini National Park – Guide for Backpackers and 10 Best Things to Do in Westland Tai Poutini National Park.

 10. Aoraki Mt Cook National Park

 Obviously, this is the home of NZ’s highest mountain, Aoraki Mt Cook!
 This national park is also part of the Te Wahipounamu- South Westland World Heritage Area.
 Much of Aoraki Mt Cook National Park is covered by glaciers, including the longest, The Tasman Glacier.
-Head on over to Aoraki Mt Cook National Park – Guide for Backpackers for more things to do there.
+Head on over to 11 Unmissable Things to Do in Mt Cook for more things to do there.

 11. Mt Aspiring National Park

 Yep, another section of the Te Wahipounamu – South Westland World Heritage Area.
 Maori used to come here in search for Greenstone, so you may be in luck for finding some yourself.
-Get more information at the Mt Aspiring National Park – Guide for Backpackers.
+Get more information at the Mt Aspiring National Park – Guide for Backpackers and the 10 Best Things to Do in Mt Aspiring National Park.

 12. Fiordland National Park

 New Zealand’s largest national park, Fiordland National Park is a top tourist attraction.
 Many visit Milford Sound, take a Great Walk and meet the locals by locals we mean the devious kea parrots.
 Fiordland also has world heritage status.
-Check it out at Fiordland National Park – Guide for Backpackers.
+Check it out at 10 Incredible Things to Do in Fiordland National Park.

 13. Rakiura National Park

 This national park makes up the majority of Stewart Island New Zealand’s third island.
 Backpackers are not the only visitors, as penguins and seals are also known to come to the shores.
-Finally, take a look at Rakiura National Park – Guide for Backpackers.
+Finally, take a look at Rakiura National Park – Guide for Backpackers and the 10 Best Things to Do in Rakiura National Park.